fluffball3/bootanimation-installer/README.md

-# NetHunter Boot Animation Installer
+# Boot Animation Installer
-This module enables easy installation of NetHunter boot-animations.
+This module enables easy installation of NetHunter boot-animations and custom animations.

 For animations for Samsung devices, [check this repo.](https://github.com/John0n1/SMbootFX).

-# Custom Animations
+## Custom Animations

 Adding custom boot animations are possible.
 [You can find some here.](https://xdaforums.com/t/bootanimations-100-custom-flashable-bootanimations-for-all-resolutions.3059659/)